 You start out with high-level Objectives which might be hard or impossible to measure by themselves then you come up with multiple Key Results.
 Key Results are like milestones but they don’t align on a linear timeline necessarily.
 They might or might not build/depend on each other.

 Objectives are memorable qualitative descriptions of what you want to achieve.
 Objectives should be short, inspirational, and engaging.
 An Objective should motivate and challenge the individual.

-Key Results are a set of metrics/milestones that measure your progress towards the Objective.
-By definition, the success of each key result needs to be easy to decide.
+Key Results are a set of metrics/milestones that measure your progress toward the Objective.
+By definition the success of each key result needs to be easy to decide.
 It’s also OK not to achieve all of the key results!
 There’s usually not a 1-1 mapping between objectives and a set of key results.

 Let’s see an example: you want to get better at programming in Go.
 An idea for an objective would be “I want to get confident at Go programming”.
 A set of potential Key Results could be: